 - A. Aesthetics and lighting.
 The guidelines in this Subsection A shall govern the location of all towers and the installation of all antennas.
-However, the Planning Board may waive these requirements, in accordance with § 220-125, Waivers, only if it determines that the goals of this article are served thereby. - 1) Towers shall either maintain a galvanized steel finish, subject to any applicable standards of the FAA, or be painted a neutral color, so as to reduce visual obtrusiveness.
+However, the Planning Board may waive these requirements, in accordance with § 220-125, Waivers, only if it determines that the goals of this article are served thereby. - 1) Towers shall either maintain a galvanized steel finish, subject to any applicable

-1 An antenna may be located on a tower, newly constructed, under this article.
+&lt;sup>1 An antenna may be located on a tower, newly constructed, under this article.

-2 An antenna may be located on a preexisting tower constructed prior to the adoption of this article.
+&lt;sup>2 An antenna may be located on a preexisting tower constructed prior to the adoption of this article.

-3 An antenna may be located on other existing structures with certain limitations.
+&lt;sup>3 An antenna may be located on other existing structures with certain limitations.